-- 1) The Technical Director has the sole responsibility for the administration and supervision during the taking of fuel samples. - Motorcycles selected for fuel controls will usually be amongst the first three finishers, and will be directed to the "parc fermé" and the fuel tanks removed for weight controls. - 3) Other finishers will be chosen at random for fuel controls.
-A Technical Steward will be posted at the entrance to the pit box of the selected rider and whose machine must immediately be taken to the technical control area or "parc fermé", accompanied the Technical Steward. - 4) The fuel to be tested will be transferred into two bottles (2 samples of maximum 1ltr each), marked "A" and "B" and identified by reference to the machine from which the sample was taken.
-The bottles will be closed, sealed and labelled by the Technical Director. - 5) Only new bottles will be used for the fuel samples and only new materials will be used to transfer the fuel. - 6) The Fuel Sample Declaration form will be filled out immediately, containing all information as shown in the example sheet, including the riders and machines identity, date and place of fuel sampling.
-A responsible team member will sign this declaration, after verifying that all the information is correct - Sample "A" will be sent to the FIM appointed laboratory, accompanied by a copy of the Fuel Sample Declaration form.
-Costs for the analyses of sample "A" will be paid by FIM.
+1) The FIM Superbike Technical Director has the sole responsibility for the administration and supervision during the taking of fuel samples.

+2) The preferred fuel test method is the Gas chromatography or GC Fingerprint method.

+Gas chromatography (GC) is an analytical technique for separating compounds based primarily on their volatility and polarity.
+Gas chromatography provides both qualitative and quantitative information for individual compounds present in a sample.
+The Gas chromatography is widely used for the analysis of fuels.

+The GC Fingerprint is a comparison between the given reference and the fuel drawn from the competitor.
+With the fingerprint method any changes in composition and concentration of the fuel against the reference is detected.
+The separation is done with a non polar column suitable for fuels analysis.
+The detection of the components is done with a flame ionisation detector.

+3) If other test methods are required, fuel samples will be transported to the appointed laboratory by an official courier, using the appropriate containers.

+4) Riders selected for fuel controls will be directed with their motorcycles to the inspection area.

+5) Only new sample bottles will be used for the fuel samples will be used to transfer the fuel samples.

+6) The fuel to be tested will be transferred into three bottles (3 small sample containers), marked A, B and C and identified by reference to the motorcycle from which the sample was taken.
+The bottles will be closed, sealed and labelled by the FIM Superbike Technical Director.

+7) The Fuel Sample Declaration form will be filled out immediately, containing all information as shown on the sample sheet, including the riders' name and race number, date and place of fuel sampling.
+A responsible team member will sign this declaration, after verifying that all the information is correct.

+8) Sample A and B will be given to the appointed laboratory staff, present at the event for analysis.
+Sample B will be kept by the laboratory staff as a retained sample in case of a dispute.
+All samples will be accompanied by a copy of the Fuel Sample Declaration form.
+Costs for the analyses of sample A and B will be paid by FIM

-- 8) Sample "B" will be handed over to the FIM for safeguarding in case of protests and/or requirement of a counter-expertise by the FIM appointed laboratory.
-Costs for the analyses of sample "B" will be paid by the team concerned. - 9) Both samples will be transported by an authorised courier. - 10) The laboratory must deliver the results of the fuel sample analyses to the Technical Director, with a copy to the FIM, as soon as possible after receipt of the samples, and before the Friday evening of the following Superbike, Supersport and Superstock Cup event. - 11) In the case of non-conformity, the Technical Director must notify, as soon as practical after receipt of the results, the FIM, the Superbike, Supersport and Superstock Cup Race Direction and the rider/team representative concerned.
+9) Sample C will be handed over to the FIM for safeguarding in case of protests and/or requirement of a counter-expertise by the FIM appointed laboratory, accompanied by a copy of the Fuel Sample Declaration form.
+Costs for the analyses of sample C will be paid by the team concerned.

+10) As soon as possible after receipt of the samples and completing the testing, the laboratory technician will inform the results of the fuel sample analyses directly to the FIM Superbike Technical Director, with a copy to the FIM CCR and CTI Secretariat (ccr@fim.ch;cti@fim.ch).

+11) In the case of non-conformity, the FIM Superbike Technical Director must notify the results to, the FIM, the Race Direction and the rider/team representative concerned.
+Failure of the sample to correspond to the FIM fuel specifications will result in the disqualification of the competitor.
+The result of the competitor's fuel sample analysis ("A" or "B" sample) more favourable to the competitor will be taken into account.

-Within 48 hours of the receipt of the notification of the results of the laboratory test of sample "A", the team must notify the FIM and the Technical Director if counter-expertise is required (or not required) for sample "B".
+12) Within 48 hours of the receipt of the notification of the results of the test of sample A and/or B, the team must notify the FIM and the FIM Superbike Technical Director if a counter-expertise is required (or not required) for sample C.